rajatmodi62/rajatmodi62.github.io/_posts/2024-10-26-hinton_apm copy.md

   </figure>
 </div>

-p.s. poem/comic style is intentional.
+<b>p.s. poem style is important for aesthetics.
 Somebody recently taught it to him.
+For now, they prefer to remain in the shadows.</b>